axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-statistic-list/index.rst

 helps you query tasks with filters, then you could export data to excel for further analysis.

 .. important::
-   You need to have Portal permission STATISTIC_ANALYZE_TASK to use this feature.
+   You need to have Portal permission :bdg-ref-warning:`🔑StatisticAnalyzeTask <StatisticAnalyzeTask>` to use this feature.

 HowTo: Access task analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^